matthewwardrop/spec-classes/docsite/docs/usage/basic.md

   printed.
 - Knows how to compare itself with other instances of the spec class.

-As such, and with some amount of simplification, the above spec-class declaration would be roughly equivalent to writing something like:
+As such, and with a huge amount of simplification, the above spec-class declaration would be roughly similar to writing something like:

 ```python
 import copy